mateo-ivc/mateo-ivc/README.md

-### Hi there, I'm zepnex :croatia: a self learning developer
+### Hi there, I'm zepnex a self learning developer

 `Connect with me ^^`